 Poor configuration changes cause many DCS failures that you can prevent.
 You should use formal change control procedures that require engineering review and testing before you make any changes to your live systems.

 Modern DCS platforms track all configuration changes and allow you to quickly rollback when new settings cause problems in your operations.
-You should use these features extensively to protect your system reliability.
+You should use these features extensively to protect your system's reliability.

 You need to test your backup and recovery procedures regularly.
 Many facilities use automated backup systems that store copies in multiple locations, giving you better protection against data loss.